-The Mental Capacity Act 2005 & Deprivation of Liberty Safeguards 2009 (MCA/DOLS)
+The Mental Capacity Act 2005 and Deprivation of Liberty Safeguards 2009 (MCA/DOLS)

 The Mental Capacity Act 2005 covering England and Wales provides a statutory framework for people who lack capacity to make decisions for themselves, or who have capacity and want to make preparations for time when they may lack capacity in the future.
 It sets out who can take decisions, in which situations, and how they should go about this.

-The Mental Capacity Act has set out 5 Statutory Principles for us to follow for the person/patient-:
+The Mental Capacity Act has set out five statutory principles for us to follow for the person/patient-:

 - Always assume the person has capacity unless proved otherwise,